aviabird/angularspree/README.md

 # AngularSpree

-**AngularSpree Angular(7) e-commerce application.
-Free to use**
+**AngularSpree is an Angular(7) e-commerce application.**

-It is a plug and play frontend application for [AviaCommerce API](https://www.aviacommerce.org/docs/apis-getting-started.html) built using Angular6, Redux, Observables & ImmutableJs.
+It is a plug and play frontend application for [AviaCommerce API](https://www.aviacommerce.org/docs/apis-getting-started.html) built using Angular(7), Redux, Observables & ImmutableJs.

-**However, it is not limited to aviacommerce and can also be used with any e-commerce solution with an api interface.
+It is not limited to aviacommerce and can also be used with any e-commerce solution with an api interface.
 Such as spreecommerce, magento, opencart etc.**

 * 🌍 [https://aviacommerce.org/][aviacommerce] - Learn more about AngularSpree
 * 📖 [Documentation](https://www.aviacommerce.org/docs/frontend-install.html)